Salt River water or watershed scenery in Arizona

 If the Lower Salt is too hot, high, crowded, or closure-limited, compare Oak Creek, Canyon Creek, or a legal lake/warmwater option after checking each route's current access and rules.

-Verify the current Arizona regulations and posted Tonto National Forest closures before fishing.
-The 2025 and 2026 Arizona regulations list seasonal bald eagle closure areas on the Salt River, including below Stewart Mountain Dam where vehicle or foot entry on the south side may be closed from Dec.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Verify the current Arizona rules and posted Tonto National Forest closures before fishing.
+The 2025 and 2026 Arizona rules list seasonal bald eagle closure areas on the Salt River, including below Stewart Mountain Dam where vehicle or foot entry on the south side may be closed from Dec.
 1 through June 30 while floating through is allowed.
 Lower Salt/Verde is also listed as an aquatic invasive species affected water.

 Water Users Day Use Area